55Honey/Acore_ZoneDebuff/README.md

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.

+The hook which alters absorb effects might not exist in the default Azerothcore.

 ## Admin Usage:
 - Adjust the config flags and IDs in the `.lua` files.
 Each file has it's own list of zones.
 - Apply the .sql in `../database/world/` for the custom spell effects